pypeit/PypeIt/doc/installing.rst

     cd ~/PypeIt
     pytest

 ..
-WHO AMONG THE CORE DEVELOPERS USE TOX?
-WE USE IT FOR CI TESTS, BUT SHOULD WE BE RECOMMENDING IT FOR USERS?
+TODO: WHO AMONG THE CORE DEVELOPERS USE TOX?
+WE USE IT FOR CI TESTS, BUT
+..
+SHOULD WE BE RECOMMENDING IT FOR USERS?

 To test within isolated environments and against different versions of various dependencies, we recommend using ``tox``: